oindrilaX/SimpleCalculator/README.md

 # SimpleCalculator
- I am from a Mechanical Engineering background and made this Java project just for practice and learning purposes.
+ I am from a Mechanical Engineering background and I have made this Java project just for practice and learning purposes.